vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 1. *Transparency*: Guard against bias and destruction of human dignity
 1. *Ethical Application*: AI must assist humanity and be designed for intelligent privacy

-We encourage you to [Read more](https://ai-ethics.azurewebsites.net/) about the Ethical considerations when building intelligent apps.
+We encourage you to [read more](https://ai-ethics.azurewebsites.net/) about the Ethical considerations when building intelligent apps.

 ## Pre-requisities